 As I waited for the King Tenison Suite to be prepared (“Ah, it will be well worth the wait sir,” the receptionist assured me), the bartender’s deep blue eyes gleamed as he served the drink as if it was a Biblical event.

-And so it was; Irish-brewed Guinness, allowed to stand for two minutes before the glass is lovingly topped up and passed to you in a secluded Gothic West of Ireland castles, is one of those truly mystical experiences.
+And so it was; Irish-brewed Guinness, allowed to stand for two minutes before the glass is lovingly topped up and passed to you in a secluded Gothic West of Ireland castle, is one of those truly mystical experiences.

 Equally memorable was my first sight of the suite itself, with its high ceiling and classical furnishings, including sumptuous fabrics and a deep and well-sprung four-poster as inviting as an Irish glade in springtime.